Shinoruba/CSNETWK-MP/README.md

 ## Project Overview

-This File Exchange System is a client-server application that enables clients to store, share, and fetch files from a single server using either TCP or UDP protocol.
+This File Exchange System is a client-server application that enables clients to store, share, and fetch files from a single server using TCP protocol.
 The system consists of a server application and a client application.

 ## Specifications